-You should complete and file Form 8379 if all three of the following apply and you want your share of the overpayment shown on your joint tax return refunded to you.
+You should complete and file Form 8379 if both of the following apply and you want your share of the overpayment shown on your joint tax return refunded to you.

 - 1. You are not legally obligated to pay the past-due amount. - 2.
-You reported income such as wages, taxable interest, etc., on the joint return. - 3.
-You made and reported payments, such as federal income tax withheld from your wages or estimated tax payments, or you claimed the earned income credit or other refundable credit, on the joint return.
+You made and reported payments, such as federal income tax withheld from your wages or estimated tax payments, or you claimed a refundable tax credit, such as the earned income credit or additional child tax credit.

 Note.
-If your residence was in a community property state (discussed later) at any time during the tax year, you may file Form 8379 if only item (1) above applies.
+If your residence was in a community property state (discussed later) at any time during the tax year, you may file Form 8379 even if only item (1) above applies.